mateor/mateor.github.io/_posts/2015-02-05-bare-minimum-math-concepts.markdown

 ==================
 If I was designing a self-study course around this list, I would plan 2-3 weekends for probability and one week for every other section.

 The last bit of good news is that there is a college course that teaches you all of these subjects in one semester.
-It is called Discrete Math.
+It is called Discrete Math and it is a survey course that touches on everything on the above list.
 The even better news is that probably a third of the course is spent on induction, which I allowed you to skip!

 There is a book by [Rosen about discrete math](http://www.amazon.com/Discrete-Mathematics-Applications-Kenneth-Rosen/dp/0072899050).
 Do one section a week (skipping induction and anything else not on this list) and you will have conquered this list in 3-4 months.